dashingsoft/pyarmor/docs/questions.rst

   Please check Pyarmor EULA 3.4.1

-**I am interested to know if the users are entitled to updates to ensure compatibility with future versions of Python.**

-  No. Pyarmor license works with current Pyarmor version forever, but may not work with future Pyarmor version.
-I can't make sure current Pyarmor version could support all the future versions of Python, so the answer is no.

-**If we buy version 8 license, is it compatible with earlier versions like 6.7.2?**

-  No. Pyarmor 8 license can't be used with earlier versions, it may report HTTP 401 error or some unknown errors.

 **Our company has a suite of products that we offer together or separately to our clients.
 Do we need a different license for each of them?**

   For a suite of products, if each product is different totally, for example, a suite "Microsoft Office” includes “Microsoft Excel”, “Microsoft Word”, each product need one license.